Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 captured using a specific software tool (Watson Natural Language Understanding).
 Thirty-three Spanish

-undergraduates wrote 150-word autobiographical texts in their L2 (English) before and after a training with
+undergraduates wrote 150-word autobiographical texts in their L2 (English) before and after training with

 emotional vocabulary.
 Normative valence ratings of content words obtained in the pre- and post-training phases

 were compared with sentiment scores generated by Watson NLU.
-Strong positive correlations were found between
+Strong positive relations were found between

 sentiment and normative valence scores in both phases, with stronger relations at post-training.
 Regression